danieldooley/terraingo/README.md

 Inspired by http://www.redblobgames.com/maps/terrain-from-noise/

-Designed to supple tiles to a Leaflet TileMapLayer
+Designed to supply tiles to a Leaflet TileMapLayer